-PAUL MITCHELL THE SCHOOL admits as regular students those who are high school graduates, holders of high school graduation equivalency certificates (GEDs).
-PAUL MITCHELL THE SCHOOL does not accept ability to benefit (ATB) students at this time.
+Paul Mitchell The School Santa Barbara admits as regular students those who are high school graduates or holders of high school graduation equivalency certificates (GEDs).
+Paul Mitchell The School Santa Barbara does not accept ability to benefit (ATB) students at this time.